Thomas Louis

-Rear-Admiral Sir Thomas Louis, 1st Baronet (bap.
-11 May 1758 – 17 May 1807) was a Royal Navy officer who served in the American Revolutionary War and French Revolutionary and Napoleonic Wars.
-He was one of Horatio Nelson's "Band of Brothers" in the Mediterranean in 1798, commanding a ship at the Battle of the Nile.
-Later, he was second in command at the Battle of San Domingo, for which service he was made a baronet.
-Louis died of an unknown ailment aboard his flagship in Alexandria harbour in 1807, and was buried in Malta.
+Rear-Admiral of the White Sir Thomas Louis, 1st Baronet (1758 – 17 May 1807) was a Royal Navy officer who served in the American War of Independence and French Revolutionary and Napoleonic Wars.
+He was one of Horatio Nelson's "band of brothers" in the Mediterranean campaign of 1798, commanding a ship of the line at the Battle of the Nile.
+Louis subsequently served as second in command at the Battle of San Domingo, for which he was made a baronet.
+In 1807, Louis died of an unknown ailment aboard his flagship in Alexandria harbour and was buried in Malta.

 Early career

 Thomas Louis was born in 1758 to John and Elizabeth Louis.
 John was a schoolmaster in Exeter, and family legend maintained that his grandfather had been an illegitimate son of King Louis XIV, although this cannot be verified.
 Louis joined the Navy in 1769 aged eleven, and first went to sea aboard the sloop HMS Fly.
 In 1771 he moved to the larger HMS Southampton and under her captain John MacBride he subsequently moved to first HMS Orpheus and then to the ship of the line HMS Kent.
 In 1775 he gained his first experience of foreign service, joining HMS Martin on the Newfoundland Station.